 The Bear and The Nightingale is the first in the Winternight trilogy series, beloved by fantasy book lovers.
 It’s a YA coming-of-age Russian fairy tale in which young Vasilia and her family brave the Medieval Russian wilderness each Winter.
 Together with the Frost King, she must face the brutality of the Winter King to save the village.

-I always struggle with fantasy (I’m a realist), so this one was a bit of a struggle for me as I anticipated, but one great tip I can share is there’s actually a Russian glossary at the end of it!
-I wish I knew this in the beginning, so I could better keep track of the unfamiliar language being used.
+I always struggle with fantasy (I’m a realist), so this one was a bit of a struggle for me, but one great tip I can share is there’s actually a Russian glossary at the end of it!
+I wish I had known this initially, so I could better keep track of the unfamiliar language being used.

 Beartown by Fredrik Backman